 Abu Dhabi at Night

-If, however, you want to do something a little more exciting after and are looking for places to visit in Abu Dhabi at night, you can always go back to Emirates Palace where the area is illuminated very nicely after dark.
+- You can always go back to Emirates Palace, where the area is illuminated very nicely after dark.

-Or you could go to Downtown Abu Dhabi which is not very far from the beach section where you have more shopping areas, restaurants and cafes.
+- Or you could go to Downtown Abu Dhabi, which is not very far from the beach section.
+Here you have more shopping areas, restaurants, and cafes.
 Plus, it’s a fab place to stop for dinner!

-These are the most interesting places to visit in one day in Abu Dhabi.
-I hope these have given you some great inspiration for what to do in Abu Dhabi in one day – whether as a layover or a day trip from Dubai.
+One day in Abu Dhabi is not a lot of time – but it will allow you to get a good idea of what the city is about.
+You can visit some of the main attractions and see the most beautiful places in a day.
+I hope these have given you some great inspiration for what to do in Abu Dhabi in 1 day – whether you explore Abu Dhabi as a layover or a day trip from Dubai.

-P.S: As you have seen, I have added tours here for you.
-I personally love GetYourGuide and use them regularly for my own tours and used them for some activities in Abu Dhabi as well.
-They are quite new but great, so definitely a good choice for booking tours (Viator is also a good option)
+As you have seen, I have added tours here for you.
+I personally love GetYourGuide and use them regularly for my own tours.

 PIN ME FOR LATER – ONE DAY IN ABU DHABI